 The game pokes mild fun at our government but the satire is not in the same league as TV shows like Yes, Prime Minister or Spitting Image.
-You make raise a smirk when trying to save a kidnapped Prince Harry, or defame the opposition with a well-timed sex scandal but the gameplay itself is dead serious.
+You may raise a smirk when trying to save a kidnapped Prince Harry, or defame the opposition with a well-timed sex scandal but the gameplay itself is deadly serious.
 The opening scrawl says it all:

 In a domestic society like our own how does an elected government keep its popularity?
 How are scandals averted, subversive elements controlled, undesirables eliminated and incidents covered up?
 Just how does the government keep in power?
 The government cannot be seen to be supressing the opposition, invading privacy and spying on its own nationals.